 The analysis of language "flow" beyond sentence boundaries.
 Working with both spoken and written discourse, students will consider culture and gender-related patterns, and will apply findings from discourse analysis to communication problems in politics, education, healthcare, and the law.
-A 100-level humanities course.
-(3-0-3) (H) (C)
+Prerequisite: HUM 102, 104, or 106.